 At Mosshollow Hill, everything starts with an idea or a need.
 We research the process, implement the plan ourselves, enjoy the successes, and learn from the failures.
 Through this process we raise food to limit what we purchase from a store, and our animals provide weed abatement, entertainment for each other, ourselves, and our guests, and fiber used in our textile arts.
-We value hard work, creativity, experimentation, and resilience.
+We value hard work, creativity, experimentation, repurposing, and resilience.
 Come learn, create, and explore with us.

 Meet the Proprietors